lavanganji/100DaysofJava/README.md

-# A2ZJava -- Read Me in Progress please Dis Regard.
+# 100 days of Java Learning -- Read Me in Progress please Dis Regard.

 ## Data Types :
   These are two types